 Still, Apache is the second among popular webservers, with roughly 308,143,708 active sites served.
 Despite losing its titan status that it managed to maintain for almost 20 years, Apache today still hosts almost 25% of active sites on the internet.
 Even if you are not number 1 anymore, this is still quite the achievement.

 In third place comes Microsoft’s IIS, with almost 13% of all active websites running on the software.
-Quite impressive considering that it is neither free nor open-source.
-It’s also very interesting to note that IIS, for a couple of years between 2016 and 2018, was the number one leading web server developer by market share.
+Quite impressive, considering that it is neither free nor open-source.
+It’s also very interesting to note that IIS was the number one leading web server developer by market share for a couple of years between 2016 and 2018.

-Following in fourth place with “only” 3.5% of all active websites being hosted on it is Google’s GWS.
-Considering GWS is entirely used internally within Google’s infrastructure, this number becomes much more impressive.
+Following in fourth place with “only” 3.5% of all active websites hosted on it is Google’s GWS.
+Considering GWS is only used internally within Google’s infrastructure, this number becomes much more impressive.
 Essentially, this statistic tells us that 3.5% of the current internet is under Google’s direct control.